hexterisk/blog/content/posts/Art of Fuzzing/Approaches/Approaches.md

 categories: ["art-of-fuzzing"]
 ---

-Fuzzing can be segregated into different types based on the facet of the process we look from.
+Fuzzing can be segregated into different types based on the facet of the process we look at.

 ## Program Structure